H2020-newTRENDs/FLEX/README.md

 ### 5 Questions to discuss

-#### 5.1 Literature review
+#### 5.1 Model optimization coverage

-- Summarize the aspects that are optimized in our model and compare it with existing studies

-  > - smart appliance
+- smart appliance: dryer, dish washer, washing machine
-  > - space heating
+- space heating
-  > - space cooling --> like heating, also optimized
+- space cooling
-  > - hot water --> totally separated from heating and not optimized
-  > - PV
+- PV
-  > - battery
+- battery
-  > - EV
+- EV

-- Apart from covering more aspects in the optimization, are there other contributions?

-  > - data resolution?
-  > - geographic coverage?
-  > - typical days only? ---> Giacomo profile (this should defined in detail with Thomas)

-#### 5.2 Define the functions

-- have a look at the updated classes and database
-- go over the optimization process together and define functions in each class

-#### 5.3 Hot water
+#### 5.2 Modeling of hot water

-- Demand profile (exogenous, not optimized)
+- Do not optimize

-  > - From INVERT, we have demand in kWh/m2.
-Then, we find **average persons living in each building type** and translate it to kWh/m2 for each person.
-Then, based on HOTMAP data, we allocate the annual demand to hourly profiles, and at the same time, we have distinction between working days and holidays.
-  > - **Songmin**: I briefly compared relevant parameters from three sources - (1) INVERT; (2) calculation by my colleague at ISI; (3) 60kg per day.
-We can have a look together in the next meeting.
+  > - calculate the hot water demand for each person, and relate this number to lifestyle assumption, then generate the hourly demand profile
+  > - generate the hourly electricity demand profile (only the electricity consumed by the electrict heater)
+  > - calculate the boiler energy consumption (from 10 to 40 degree), before electric heater?

+#### 5.3 Only optimize for typical days

+- generate the base electricity demand profile for representative households on typical days
+- we only optimize for the typical days, but they need to be selected carefully
+- based on the results of these typical days, we generate the 8760-hour operation profile of the household